sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 {% video "autohotkey-rename-by-regex.mp4" %}

+If you're using this, please keep caution.
+Please inspect the previous table before clicking on the "Apply" button.
+If it ends up messing your files up, don't hold me responsible.
+I'm sharing this without warranty.
+As any source code block on this website, this is shared here with [ISC License](/licenses/isc/).
+{: .note }

 ### Copy Paths of Selected Files

-This, again, is actually partly fulfilled by default functionality.
-When we <kbd>Shift+Right Click</kbd> on a file, we get the option to "Copy as path", which works fine for simple cases.
+This, again, is actually *partly* fulfilled by default Windows functionality.
+When we
+<kbd>Shift+Right Click</kbd> on a file, we get the option to "Copy as path", which works fine for
+simple cases.
 But I wanted the following additional things for this feature:

 1. A keyboard hotkey, like <kbd>^+c</kbd>.
 1. No surrounding double quotes.